substratusai/runbooks/docs/design.md

 name: notebook-training-experiment
 spec:
   image:
+    upload:
-    upload: {} # This is how the plugin signals it wants to upload a directory for building.
+      checksum: 11ddbaf3386aea1f2974eee984542152 # This is how the plugin signals it wants to upload a directory for building.
   model: # Mounts the model.
 Plugin auto-populated this by finding the corresponding `model.yaml` file.
     name: falcon-7b
   resources: {...}